Sha’Carri Richardson calls out decision to let Kamila Valieva compete - NewsBreak

 “Can we get a solid answer on the difference of her situation and mines?”
 Richardson, 21, tweeted .
 “My mother died and I can’t run and was also favored to place top 3.
 The only difference I see is I’m a black young lady.”

 On Monday, the Court of Arbitration for Sport (CAS) cleared Valieva to skate less than 12 hours after a hastily arranged hearing that lasted into early Monday morning.
 A panel of judges ruled that the 15-year-old Valieva, the favorite for the women’s individual gold, does not need to be provisionally suspended ahead of a full investigation.
-She now has the chance to secure a second gold medal.Here’s what the Super Bowl ad with the floating QR code was for
+She now has the chance to secure a second gold medal.Winter Olympics compete against warming climate

 The court gave her a favorable decision in part because she is a minor, known in Olympic jargon as a “protected person,” and is subject to different rules from an adult athlete.